eclipse01-oe/Onboard_Collections/frontEnd/README.md

 todo list:

-work on the navbar [✔️]
-work on the image size on smaller screen [✔️] work on the bottom bar [ ]
+complete the modal box and add animation to it both for suggestion and details [] add animation to the navbar [✔️] work on the bottom bar [✔️] move to github [ ]

 things to add on the navbar:
 profile
 categories
-sell
 settings
+our services
+onboard your product
+contact us
 logout

 things to add on the bottom bar: